 If you’re about to press some vinyl records, you may wonder why choosing inner and outer sleeves are such a big deal when they’re just sleeves that’ll hold your vinyl records.
 However, let’s not forget that they do not just hold these vinyl records, they protect them from being damaged!

-The inner sleeve is there to protect the vinyl record from dust and the possible damage dust may bring to the vinyl.
+The inner sleeve is there to protect the custom vinyl record from dust and the possible damage dust may bring to the vinyl.

 In some way, it also protects the vinyl album jacket.